cowfish813/SF-AQI/README.md

 These events are not normal and I wanted to visualize it over the years as well as track live readings of San Francisco's AQI as provided by https://aqicn.org and their sensors across the city.
 Each Sensor has a different API endpoint that are utilized with a secret token as follows.
 ```
-`https://api.waqi.info/feed/${Sensor Location}`/?token={Unique Token ID}
+https://api.waqi.info/feed/${Sensor Location}`/?token={Unique Token ID}
 ```

-The Following snippet shows how I was able to organize the buttons which allows users to view the chart based on
+The Following snippet shows how I was able to organize the buttons which allows users to view the chart based on the earliest recorded year for this sensor
 ```
   const buttonCompare = (e, d) => {
     const year = e.key